tomohung/tomohung.github.io.octopress/source/_posts/2015-02-08-tealeaf-course2-lesson2-quiz.markdown

 > ####2.
 What is REST and how does it relate to the resources routes?

   REST is abbreviation for `Representational State Transfer`.
 It use a VERB and a URI to operate some action for web application.
-And it's corespond to 4 HTTP VERB: GET, POST, PUT, DELETE for 7 actions: index, show, new, create, edit, update, destroy.
+And it's corespond to 4 HTTP VERB: GET, POST, PUT, DELETE with 7 actions: index, show, new, create, edit, update, destroy.

 > ####3.
 What's the major difference between model backed and non-model backed form helpers?